ramiel/mongoose-sequence/README.md

 - **reference_fields**: The field to reference for a scoped counter.
 Optional
 - **disable_hooks**: If true, the counter will not be incremented on saving a new document.
 Default to `false`
 - **collection_name**: By default the collection name to mantain the status of the counters is `counters`.
 You can override it using this option

+## Notes

+When using `insertMany` the plugin won't increment the counter because the needed hooks are not called.
+If you need to create several documents at once, use `create` instead and pass an array of documents (refer to [#7](https://github.com/ramiel/mongoose-sequence/issues/7))